Do not hesitate to contact us. We are an expert team and we are always happy to talk to you.

 This holiday walking programme is designed for good competent walkers on mixture of terrains…..
 Walk between 6 to 10 miles a day and potentially 700 metres ascent/ descent.
 Ascents are taken slowly to allow plenty time to absorb the magnificent vast environment around you.

 The walks on this trip vary between moderate and challenging and each day involves a fair amount of ascent and descents.
-The trip requires a reasonable amount of fitness, ideally with some previous trekking experience in similar conditions.
+The trip requires a good amount of fitness, ideally with some previous trekking experience in similar conditions.

 Underfoot conditions are generally good and we walk on mature paths and tracks.